NCAR/python-tutorial/source/tutorials/beginner.rst

 Writing Functions
 ~~~~~~~~~~~~~~~~~

-This is intended to pick off right where "Creating a Data Dictionary" left off- you had just
+This is intended to pick off right where "Creating a Data Dictionary" left off - you
-commited your new script that reads the file, saving the variables of date,
+had just commited your new script that reads the file, saving the variables of date,
 time, and tempout in a data dictionary.
 In this section you will compute wind chill index by writing your first
 function and learning about basic math operators.

+Let's begin.

 1. Okay, now that you've read the data in a way that is easy to modify later,
    it is time to actually do something with the data.